anicicn84/Rust_REST_API/README.md

 ./fs_store upload_file Cargo.toml
 ./fs_store delete_file Cargo.toml

-but I find 1st approach easier, by running it from the root folder, not having to worry where the executables are.
+The 1st approach is easier, by running it from the root folder, not having to worry where the executables are.

 The reason why Cargo.toml file is given here is because it is present in the running folder.
-Of course, you can specify another path to the file you want to upload, like for ex. /Users/User/Documents/file.txt
+Of course, you can specify another path to the file you want to upload, like for ex. on MAC /Users/User/Documents/file.txt

-Test are not covered since I did not have time to do those, I spent already the full last day when I promised to deliver the project.
-This is something to be improved.
+Test are not covered and improvement is about to come.